Manspear/StyleGuide/README.md

 <a name="terms-cases"></a>
 ##### Cases

 There are a few different ways you can `CaseWordsWhenNaming`.
-Here are some common casing types:
+Here are some common casing types (we use PascalCase!):

 > ###### PascalCase
 >